 Vismaya, meaning magical place, is a gorgeously restored luxury heritage villa on the banks of Vembanad Lake.
 The villa is believed to be more than 400 years old and it once belonged to one of the village chieftains.
 It has only two bedrooms and a private swimming pool, set on extensive grounds.
 Treat yourselves!
 You'll adore it and won't want to leave.

-- Rates: Varies greatly depending on the time of year and starts from 6,000 rupees per night during the monsoon season.
-This is only for one bedroom.
-It's roughly double to book the whole villa.
+Rates vary greatly depending on the time of year and are least expensive during the monsoon season.
+You'll pay less for one bedroom and roughly double to book the whole villa.

 Waterscapes KTDC Backwater Resort is a government run property, and it's a surprisingly good one!
 It's in the same area as the resorts mentioned above but is actually situated inside the Kumarakom Bird Sanctuary.

 Notably, the property is part of the original Kavanattinkara estate that belonged to Alfred George Baker -- an English farmer who laid the foundations of Kumarakom by reclaiming 500 acres of wetlands in the 1840s.
 A feature of the resort is its 40 unconventional cottages on stilts, overlooking canals and the lake.
 If you're traveling on a budget but still want resort facilities, this is the place to stay!